pipedreamerai/SheetHappens/README.md

 ## Using the add-in

-1. Take a snapshot (optional)
+1. Take a snapshot (do this or choose a file)
    - Click “Take Snapshot” to store the current workbook as a local baseline.
-2. Choose a baseline
+2. Choose a separate Excel file (do this or take a snapshot)
    - Upload: Click “Choose File”, pick a .xlsx, then select it under “Baseline (uploads)”.
-   - Snapshot: Pick one under “Baseline (snapshots)”.
 3. Start the comparison
    - Click “Start Diff”.
 Sheet tabs are colored by severity; highlights appear as you activate sheets.
 4. Review changes